Affirmations:

 You don’t have to jump from negative to positive.

-Sometimes the wisest move is to go from negative to neutral—and let the energy settle there until your system is ready to climb higher.
+I found that when this happens to me, the wisest move is to go from negative to neutral—and let the energy settle there until my system is ready to climb higher.

 Instead of: